ryabrams/persona-tagging/README.md

 **Notes**:

 - Keyword matches receive 100% confidence and override ML predictions
-- Keywords are matched against original job titles (before any standardization)
+- Keywords are matched against standardized job titles (after title standardization is applied)
 - Invalid rule types are skipped with a warning

 -----